gumaerc-testorg/20.109-spring-2010/content/pages/labs/module-2-day-5-induce-protein-and-evaluate-dna.md

 1. After ~2-3 hours, you will pour 1.5 mL from each tube (from Part 1) into a labeled eppendorf, then spin for 1 min. at maximum speed.
 Save the other 3 mL!
 2. Aspirate the supernatant from each eppendorf, using a fresh yellow pipet tip on the end of the glass pipet each time.
 3. Observe the colour of each of your pellets, and compare to the above example.
 If the wild-type and both mutant pellets all appear yellow-greenish to the eye, proceed as follows:
     *   Do NOT toss the rest of the liquid cultures.
-First, measure their OD600 values, according to part 6 of today's protocol.
+First, measure their OD{{< sub "600" >}} values, according to part 6 of today's protocol.
     *   Next, pour 1.5 mL more of the relevant liquid culture on top of each pellet, spin again, and aspirate the supernatant.
     *   The last 1.5 mL of culture may be aspirated in your vacuum flask, to be later bleached and discarded.
 4. If one or more of your pellets are white or only dimly coloured, please ask one of the teaching staff to show you the room temperature rotary shaker.
 You will continue to grow your bacteria overnight.
 Tomorrow morning, the teaching staff will collect your pellets for you and freeze them.
 As you can see above, the +IPTG pellets are from 3 mL of culture, while the -IPTG pellets come from 1.5 mL of culture.

 ### Part 6: Preparation for Next Time

 Next time, you will lyse your bacterial samples to release their proteins, and run these out on a protein gel.
 In order to compare the amount of protein in the -IPTG versus +IPTG samples, you would like to normalize by the number of cells.
 At this point, you may have only three samples ready (-IPTG only), or you may have all six.
-In either case, measure the OD600 of a 1:10 dilution of cells for each finished sample (for -IPTG you have done so already), and write this number down in your notebook.
+In either case, measure the OD{{< sub "600" >}} of a 1:10 dilution of cells for each finished sample (for -IPTG you have done so already), and write this number down in your notebook.
 Then spin down the cells and aspirate the supernatant.
 Give the cell pellets to the teaching faculty; they will be stored frozen.
 (Be sure to make a 2X pellet for the +IPTG samples.)

 For Next Time
 -------------